kaiweijw/AISmart/README.md

 # AI Agent Framework based on ABP + Orleans and others

-Template project for ABP Framework and Orleans backend.
+AI Smart project for ABP Framework and Orleans backend.

 - [About The Project](#about-the-project)
 - [Getting Started](#getting-started)